333fps/vista-sdk/cpp/README.md

 Memory management patterns:

--   RAII principles throughout the codebase.
+-   RAII principles with value semantics for optimal performance.
--   Smart pointers (`std::unique_ptr`, `std::shared_ptr`) for automatic memory management.
--   Careful ownership tracking in complex objects like `GmodPath`.
--   Thread-local storage for performance-critical caching in `ChdDictionary`.

 ## Comparison with C# SDK